New to Bounty?

 Exploring your own backyard has major benefits for the local economy.
-Last year, 10 million Australians spent about $65 billion on overseas travel.
 With more of us travelling locally, this can be injected directly into the domestic tourism market.
-Additionally, people are still wary about sitting on planes, public transport, coaches and taxis, so the safest way to travel is by car.
+With many people still wary about sitting on planes, public transport, coaches and taxis, the safest way to travel is by car.

-If you’re thinking about a Great Australian road trip this year, here are some ideas on where to go …
+If you’re thinking about a Great Australian road trip, here are some ideas on where to go …

 After spending so much time stuck in our cities this year, people are looking to visit smaller towns rather than holidaying in just another city.
-Not only do we want to slow down, but staying in more remote areas makes it easier to practise social distancing, with the pandemic risk still not gone.
+Not only do we want to slow down, but staying in more remote areas makes it easier to practise social distancing.
 Tourism Australia has also created a series of road trips on interactive maps to help people discover places in regional areas.